Skip to main content

 systemctl --user daemon-reload

-systemctl --user enable dms.service
+systemctl --user enable --now dms

 Process Architecture